Medical Mart – Policies, Practices and Procedures

 Notice of Availability and format of Documents

-Medical Mart shall notify the public that the documents related to the Accessibility Standard for Customer Service are available upon request and in a format that takes into account the person’s disability.
-Notification will be given by posting the information in a conspicuous place owned and operated by Medical Mart, and/or any other reasonable method.
+Medline Medical Mart shall notify the public that the documents related to the Accessibility Standard for Customer Service are available upon request and in a format that takes into account the person’s disability.
+Notification will be given by posting the information in a conspicuous place owned and operated by Medline Medical Mart, and/or any other reasonable method.

-All documents required by the Accessibility Standards for Customer Service, including The Medical Mart Accessibility Standard Policy, notices of temporary disruptions, training records, and written feedback process are available upon request, subject to the Freedom of Information and Protection of Privacy Act (“FIPPA”).
-When providing these documents to a person with a disability, Medical Mart will endeavor to provide the document, or the information contained in the document, in a format that takes the person’s disability into account.
+All documents required by the Accessibility Standards for Customer Service, including The Medline Medical Mart Accessibility Standard Policy, notices of temporary disruptions, training records, and written feedback process are available upon request, subject to the Freedom of Information and Protection of Privacy Act (“FIPPA”).
+When providing these documents to a person with a disability, Medical Mart will endeavour to provide the document, or the information contained in the document, in a format that takes the person’s disability into account.

 C. Employment Standards Policy